emadrid-at-ccm/modern-cpp/class-4.md

 ### Why not error codes

-1. Intrusive
+0. Intrusive
-2. Error prone, manual
+1. Error prone, manual
-3. How do you propagate called errors to callers?
+2. How do you propagate called errors to callers?
+3. It is a pain to have functions that return several values
 4. Anti-performance:
 	1. Needs a test, even though the test will consistently go to the no-error branch, and thus the processor will successfully predict, it will still tax